rabbitmq/rabbitmq-oauth2-tutorial/README.md

 The next sections will walk thru all the steps with detailed description of the process.
 If you want to jump straight to action, instead invoke the following commands:
 1. `make start-uaa` to get UAA server running
 2. `docker logs uaa -f` and wait until you see it `> :cargoRunLocal`.
 It takes time to start.
-3. `make setup-users-and-tokens` to install uaac client; connect to UAA server and set ups users, group, clients and permissions
+3. `make setup-users-and-clients` to install uaac client; connect to UAA server and set ups users, group, clients and permissions
 4. `make start-rabbitmq` to start RabbitMQ server

 We have the environment ready.
 To use it: